Grand Manan: Geology

+Harbours along the eastern shoreline were created by the erosion of complex fault and fold structures in ancient metamorphosed sedimentary and volcanic rock formations.
+A major north–south fault is exposed at Red Point, and it divides these older eastern rocks from the western basalts.
+The metamorphic formations are organized into groups called Castalia, Ingalls Head, and Grand Manan, and there are also metamorphosed plutonic masses such as Stanley Brook Granite, Rockweed Pond Gabbro, and Kent Island Granite.
+These rocks have been dated between 539 and 618 million years old [ref.
+Black and others, 2007] and are now considered to correlate with the New River and Mascarene terranes of southern New Brunswick.
+Although originally they were igneous and sedimentary rocks such as basalt, sandstone, and shale, the eastern formations have been metamorphosed into greenstone, phyllite, argillite, schist, quartzite, and other foliated types.
+In addition, many folds and faults have bent and broken the formations in rather tortured-looking outcrops.
+One such fault can be seen at the north end of Pettes Cove, where it separates metabasalt of Swallowtail Head from schist of North Head.

+The western two-thirds of the island shows thick basaltic lava flows of Late Triassic age, part of a flood basalt that underlies most of the Bay of Fundy.
+The Fundy basalts are themselves a small portion of the Central Atlantic Magmatic Province which was formed in a volcanic event preceding the breakup of the supercontinent Pangaea in the Early Jurassic.
+Many minerals have filled the cracks and bubbles left by gases boiling out of the cooling lavas.
+They include zeolite minerals such as chabazite, mesolite, stilbite, and heulandite, plus attractive quartz-related amethyst, agate, jasper, and many others.
+Good collecting areas include Seven Days Work, Indian Beach, and Bradford Cove.
+A few meters of siltstone are exposed under the basalt along the western shoreline, which by analogy with the Blomidon Formation in Nova Scotia must include the Triassic–Jurassic boundary.

 Economy

 Grand Manan's economy is dependent upon fishing, aquaculture and tourism.
 Lobster, herring, scallops and crab are most commonly sought among fishermen.
 Together with ocean salmon farms, dulse, rock weed and clam digging, many residents make their living "on the water."

 Tourism is growing significantly, providing the island with a highly profitable "green" industry.
 Whale and bird watching, camping and kayaking are popular activities for tourists.
-Visitors and retirees often purchase real estate and remain on the island through the summer months or reside permanently as every necessary amenity exists for people of all ages.
+Visitors and retirees often purchase real estate and remain on the island through the summer months or reside permanently.
 Approximately 54% of the island is owned by non-residents.
-The community is noted for its friendly people, low crime rate, high church membership, quaint villages, and unspoiled seascapes.
 New York architect Michael Zimmer established the Sardine Museum and Herring Hall of Fame.

 There are freshwater ponds, lakes and beaches that are prime locations for sunbathing, beachcombing, and picnics.
 Other interesting finds on Grand Manan are magnetic sand, and "The Hole-In-The Wall" located in Whale Cove in the village of North Head.
-Anchorage Provincial Park can be found on the island's southeastern coast between the communities of Grand Harbour and Seal Cove.
+The Anchorage Provincial Park can be found on the island's southeastern coast between the communities of Grand Harbour and Seal Cove.